-Relate to the first counselors' expectation that group members will develop the ability to identify others in the group as significant to their process of change.
+The counselors’ first expectation was that group members would develop the ability to identify others in the group as significant to their process of change.
 The current findings indicate that at the end of group therapy, a greater number of participants perceived themselves as getting along better with others.
-This finding supports the group facilitators’ expectations (indicated in the qualitative study) that the participants would learn to see their fellow group members as agents in their personal change (perhaps they are part of the "others").
-Perhaps this change can be attributed to the offenders’ opportunity to experience a different type (more open, honest, acceptable and respectful) of human encounter in the group therapy setting.
+This finding supports the group facilitators’ expectations (indicated in the qualitative study) that the participants would learn to see their fellow group members as agents in their personal change (perhaps other group members are part of the “others”).
+This change may be attributable to the offenders’ opportunity to experience a different type (more open, honest, acceptable, and respectful) of human encounter in the group therapy setting.
 Group cohesion facilitated the building of relations based on a sense of support, acceptance, identification by the group (Bloch and Crouch, 1985), a sense of belonging, and engagement (Frost et al., 2009).
 The greater the significance the offenders attributed to the group, the more they would feel a sense of belonging, and thus the more inclined they would be to accept group values and norms that contribute to the effectiveness of group therapy (Frost et al., 2009).

 An additional finding showed that the number of family acquaintances in the participants’ social circle at the beginning of therapy decreased by the end of therapy, as did the number of close friends.
-We assume that possible explanation for this decrease is that a change in their worldview led participants to develop critical thinking regarding who they choose to include in their inner circle.
-Another possible explanation is that acquiring new members and an opportunity to share in the group, led to decreased ties with prior relations outside the group.
+We assume that possible explanation for this decrease is that a change in their worldview led participants to develop critical thinking regarding whom they chose to include in their inner circle.
+Another possible explanation is that the opportunity to share in the group and acquiring new members led to decreased ties with prior relations outside the group.
 Open groups are, in essence, a family model, a therapeutic framework of family relations in which history and continuity play a meaningful role (Pollak et al., 2012; Schopler and Galinsky, 2006).
-Participation in the group could enabled the members to experience belonging to a normative group, leading them to reexamine their prior relationships and change the character of their social relationships (Frost et al., 2009).
-It appears that the therapeutic group process imitates family relationships, since the family system of relations is experienced anew in the group: relations with group members represent “siblings”– and the group facilitators represented “parents” –.
-This could make them rethink about their family relations and to have some influence regard to those relationships.
+Participation in the group possibly enabled the members to experience belonging to a normative group, leading them to reexamine their prior relationships and change the character of their social relationships (Frost et al., 2009).
+It appears that the therapeutic group process imitates family relationships, since the family system of relations is experienced anew in the group: relations with group members represent “siblings”– and the group facilitators represented “parents.”
+This could make them rethink their family relations and to exert some influence over these relationships.
 This complex therapeutic process is the foundation of open groups, given that the source of impairment in offenders often lies in their system of family relations (Pollak et al., 2012).